Make chicken and duck keeping, organic and less costly with these natural remedies, plus tips for raising backyard ducks and chickens!

 RELATED: How To Raise Barnyard Chickens

 Chicken and Duck Keeping Home Remedies You Need to Know

 Choose Natural Remedies in Chicken and Duck Keeping

-Making sure that the flock is healthy is vital in chicken and duck keeping.
-Besides, hatching and harvesting the food you put on the table is the best way to know what your family is really being served on their dinner plates.
+Ensuring the health of your flock is vital in chicken and duck keeping.
+Besides, raising ducks for meat and eggs is the best way to know what your family is getting on their dinner plates.

 1. Black Pepper